DiveFish/CompatibilityModeling/README.md

 # CompatibilityModeling
 This is a fork of sfb833-a3/CompatibilityModeling that includes the parts that can be made publicly available.
+Code written by [janniss91](https://github.com/janniss91).

 ## Setup